tdg5/reqless-py/README.md

 ### Tagging / Tracking

-In `qless`, "tracking" means flagging a job as important.
+In `reqless`, "tracking" means flagging a job as important.
 Tracked jobs have a tab reserved for them in the web interface, and they also emit events that can be subscribed to as they make progress (more on that below).
 You can flag a job from the web interface, or the corresponding code: